 Of course we do not know for certain why Herod arrived at this conviction, but we can speculate and arrive at a likely conclusion.
 It appears that Herod felt very guilty about beheading John the Baptist and this guilt led him to this conclusion.

-It’s interesting to note that when someone sins, as Herod did, and feels deep guilt without repenting of that sin, there arises various unhealthy effects such as a certain paranoid thinking process.
+Oftentimes, when someone sins, as Herod did, and feels deep guilt without repenting of that sin, there arises various unhealthy effects such as a certain paranoid thinking process.
 Herod is most likely paranoid, and he most likely is so as a result of his sin and his refusal to repent of his sin.